djmattyg007/arch-teamspeak/README.md

 This is a fork of binhex/arch-teamspeak that uses djmattyg007/arch-base and does not install an AUR helper.

-User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-
+User ID (TS\_UID) and Group ID (TS\_GID) can be found by issuing the following command for the user you want to run the container as:-

 ```
 id <username>